goodanthony/iam_ftp/README.md

 # Iam::Ftp

-Thanks to Ruby’s 'net/ftp' library this gem would come in handy if you want to upload files or directories to an remote server with FTP.
+Thanks to Ruby’s 'net/ftp' library this gem would come in handy if you want to upload files or directories to a remote server with FTP.

 ## Installation

-$ gem install iam_ftp
+gem install iam_ftp

 ## Usage